jeffpar/pcjs.v1/docs/pcjs/README.md

 However, that machine isn't usable, since it lacks a keyboard, screen, or any code (ROMs) to execute.

-A simple machine definition that's actually usable might look like:
+A simple machine definition that actually works might look like:

 	<machine id="ibm" class="pc" width="720px">
 		<computer id="pc" name="IBM PC"/>